daoson12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a ascript that creates an empty file call hello
 5. Execute
 Write a script that adds execute permission to the owner of the file hello.
+6. Multiple permissions
+Write a script that adds execute permission to the owner and the group, and read permission to other users ile hello.